Luka24/TicTacToe-final/README.md

 # Ultimate-Tic-Tac-Toe
 ## Programming language: C++(Qt)

 The ultimate tic tac toe game is one of my projects that I started in college and built on at home.
+The main goal of the project was to show my skills in object-oriented programming.
 Here is a link to the game instructions: https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe.

 At the begining you can choose whether you want to play against the computer or your opponent.
 The computer automatically chooses a move that is legal.